-This is an example K-W-L worksheet that corresponds with the instructions in Part 1 to analyze "The Great Bartholdi Statue."
-This blank version of the worksheet is for you, the educator, to utilize.
-A printable version of this worksheet is available for reproduction in this topic's Google Drive folder and USB flash drive.
+This is an example K-W-L worksheet that corresponds with the instructions in Part 1.
+This blank version of the worksheet is for you, the educator, to fill out, add notes and utilize.
+A version of this worksheet is available in this topic's Student Materials PDF (available online and on the USB drive).

-Ye Think We Know Wh V hat We Want to Know L What We Hope to Learn
+K What We Think We Know W What We Want to Know L What We Hope to Learn